- Does Eden use citric acid or other processing aids in canned tomatoes?

 A 10 year study conducted at the University of California "comparing organic tomatoes with standard produce found almost double the level of flavonoids - a type of antioxidant."
 They measured two flavonoids - quercetin and kaempferol and found, "that on average they were 79% and 97% higher respectively in the organic tomatoes than in the conventionally grown."
 The increase in flavonoids they say "is probably due to the absence of chemical fertilizers in organic farming."

-What's so good about Eden Tomatoes?
+What is so good about EDEN Tomatoes?

-How is Eden Organic Sauerkraut made?
+How is EDEN Sauerkraut made?

 What is the shelf life of Eden Organic Sauerkraut?